Capitalizing Pronouns Referring to Deity

 I write Bible textbooks for a living, and the various publishing houses for which I write (a grand total of two) have style manuals.
 Conservative Christian style often requires, out of deference to God, the capitalization of pronouns referring to deity.
 I picked up the habit years ago of capitalizing “Him” and “His” when referring to any person of the Trinity.
-But I’ve begun to doubt that practice.
-And I’m beyond doubt when it comes to other pronouns.
+But I’ve begun to doubt that practice, at least for published writing (I don’t wish to police others’ private correspondence).
+And I’m beyond doubt when it comes to other pronouns in published material.
 I find the following capitalization, for example, jarring and unnecessary:

 It is a big benefit for a person who is bent crooked by Adam’s sin to be afraid of the Being Who defines what straight is.